Validation of Modern JSON Schema: Formalization and Complexity: Introduction

 \item[i)] We provide a formalization of {\mJS} through a set of rules that take into account both annotation-dependent validation and dynamic references (Sections \ref{sec:syntax} and \ref{sec:validation}); to the best of our knowledge this is the first formal specification and study of {\mJS}.
-In addition, we implemented, in Scala, a {\mJS} data validator by a direct translation of our formal system, and we used it to verify its correctness using the JSON Schema standard test suite (Section~\ref{sec:experiments}).
+In addition, we implemented, in Scala, a {\mJS} data validator by a direct translation of our formal system and used it to verify the correctness of our formal system with respect to the JSON Schema standard test suite (Section~\ref{sec:experiments}).

-\item[ii)] We analyze the complexity of validating a JSON instance against a schema and show that, surprisingly enough, when dynamic references come into play, the validation problem becomes PSPACE-hard (Section~\ref{sec:hardness}); validation was known to be PTIME-complete for {\cJS} \citep{DBLP:conf/www/PezoaRSUV16,DBLP:conf/pods/BourhisRSV17}.
-We also prove that the bound is strict, and, hence, the problem is PSPACE-complete (Section \ref{sec:upperbound}).
+\item[ii)] We analyze the complexity of validating a JSON instance against a schema and show that, surprisingly enough, when the general-purpose dynamic references of {\DTwenty} come into play, the validation problem becomes PSPACE-hard (Section~\ref{sec:hardness}); validation was known to be P-complete for {\cJS} \citep{DBLP:conf/www/PezoaRSUV16,DBLP:conf/pods/BourhisRSV17}.
+We also prove that the bound is strict and, hence, the problem is PSPACE-complete (Section \ref{sec:upperbound}).

-\item[iii)] We show that annotation-dependent validation alone, on the contrary, does not change the PTIME complexity of validation, by providing an explicit algorithm for {\mJS} that runs in polynomial time on any family of schemas where the number of dynamic references is bounded by a constant (Section \ref{sec:ptime}).
+\item[iii)] We show that annotation-dependent validation alone, on the contrary, does not change the P complexity of validation, by providing an explicit algorithm for {\mJS} that runs in polynomial time on any family of schemas where the number of dynamic references is bounded by a constant (Section \ref{sec:ptime}).
+We also show that the validation for {\DNineteen} was still in P, because of the restrictions that it imposed on dynamic references.
+We study the \emph{data complexity} of validation and prove that, when fixing a schema $S$, validation remains polynomial even in the presence of dynamic references.

-\item[iv)] We study the \emph{data complexity} of validation and prove that, when fixing a schema $S$, validation remains polynomial even in the presence of dynamic references.
-To this aim, we provide a technique to substitute dynamic references with static references, at the price of an exponential increase of the schema size (Section \ref{sec:elimination}).
+\item[iv)] We provide a technique for substituting dynamic references with static references, at the price of an exponential increase of the schema size (Section \ref{sec:elimination}).

-\item[v)] We run experiments that show that there are families of schemas where the distinction between dynamic and static references is clearly visible in the experimental results; experiments also show that many established validators generally exhibit an exponential behavior also on the PTIME fragment of JSON Schema (Section~\ref{sec:experiments}). \end{description}
+\item[v)] We run experiments on a rich set of validators that show that there are families of schemas where the distinction between dynamic and static references is clearly visible in the experimental results; the experiments also show that many established validators exhibit an exponential behavior also on the P fragment of JSON Schema (Section~\ref{sec:experiments}). \end{description}

+This paper is about \emph{Formalization} and \emph{Complexity}.
+We believe that the \emph{formalization} that we provide answers a need that has been clearly expressed in many public discussions, and we will use our connections with the JSON Schema community in order to disseminate our results.